josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⏳_governance_latency.md

 ---

-## 💼 Normalisation, Moral Distance & “Just Business”
+## 💼 Normalisation, Moral Distance, & “Just Business”
 A common objection is: “No one would do that.”

 History does not support this assumption.